 As a continuation of the last point, sometimes you want the format of an interview (or you are just a person wanting to get to know someone) but you don’t want to control the narrative, so what do you do?
 I am a big fan of just asking.
 If you are an interviewer, beforehand just ask them if there are any points/questions they particularly want to discuss or avoid.
 It is basically that simple.
 And if you are someone in casual conversation, you can literally say “I feel really ignorant about this subject and don’t even know what to ask.
 Are there things about this subject that you wished were more widely known or aspects of your story that you feel are really important?”
 Their answers will probably spark more questions to continue the conversation.

 And I think that last point is worth a whole blog post.
-So keep an eye out for part 2 where I will talk about questions I would want to be asked.
+So keep an eye out for part 2 (Up now! – Link) where I will talk about questions I would want to be asked.